joeyshi12/diff-eq-solver/README.md

 2. Install numpy and matplotlib. \
 ```python -m pip install numpy``` \
 ```python -m pip install matplotlib```
-3. Inside of Main.py, try changing the parameters inside of the example functions and check the changes inside of excel_data.
+3. Inside of Main.py, try changing the parameters inside of the example functions and run the file.
+A plot should appear and the values of the solution will be written on the corresponding spreadsheet inside of excel_data.

 ## Example
 ```python